Yanki Margalit: Aladdin Knowledge Systems

 In 1985, Margalit founded Aladdin Knowledge Systems Ltd. In its early years the company developed two product lines, an artificial intelligence package (which was dropped early on) and a hardware product to prevent unauthorized software copying, similar to digital rights management.
-Margalit raised just $10,000 as an initial capital for the company.
+Margalit raised just $10,000 as initial capital for the company.

 His brothers Danny Margalit and Gady Margalit have joined Aladdin as CTO and IT directors.
 The digital rights management product by 1993 generated sales of $4,000,000.
 The same year that company had an initial public offering on NASDAQ raising $7,900,000.

 In 1996 Aladdin has acquired FAST software Security in Germany and in 1998 Aladdin acquired ESafe Technologies.

 In 2004 the company's shares were also listed on the Tel Aviv Stock Exchange.

 In 2006 Aladdin acquired California-based Preview Systems and in 2008 Aladdin acquired SafeWord.
 By 2008 the company's annual revenues reached over $125 million.

 In mid-2008, Vector Capital attempted to purchase Aladdin.
 Vector initially offered $14.50 per share, but Aladdin's founder Margalit refused the offer.
 Aladdin's shareholders agreed on the merger in February 2009 at $11.50 per share, in cash.
 In March 2009, with close to $150M in sales, Vector Capital acquired Aladdin and officially merged it with SafeNet.